What we learned on the first day of Seahawks’ OTAs

 Seattle officially signed 31-year-old receiver Marquise Goodwin on Monday and he participated wearing jersey No. 15.

 Carroll noted one reason for bringing in Goodwin is his familiarity with Sanjay Lal, who returned to Seattle’s coaching staff this offseason as receivers coach and passing game coordinator.
 Lal coached Goodwin for two years with Buffalo in 2015-16.
-Carroll also raved about the speed of Goodwin, who ran a 4.27 40 at the combine in 2013.
+Carroll also raved about the speed of Goodwin, who was an All-American in track at the University of Texas as a two-time NCAA champion in the long jump and made the 2012 Olympic team in that event, and ran a 4.27 40 at the combine in 2013.

 “Well, we have some background with him in that Sanjay has coached him before and they have a relationship that gave us insights,” Carroll said.
 “He’s extraordinarily fast, he’s a gifted athlete, he came right out here on day one and still shows that he can fly.
 He’s a real disciplined route runner and he’s also a guy that has played in all of the spots, so I’m thinking that he will add something with, one, what he brings athletically, but also his background, his makeup, and his versatility.
 I’m hoping it will rub off on other guys as he goes through it.
 I’m not asking him to be a mentor to anybody, but Sanjay will use him accordingly to demonstrate stuff and do things that he has coached over the years, that Marquise can do.
 I’m excited, anytime somebody brings something unique, which this guy is historically really, really fast.
 We played against him and we have respect for him from all of that.
 We really thought, seriously, about drafting him way back then, so we are happy to get it done.”